DavidCWebs/bitcoin-notes/ssh-tunnel-rpc.md

 ```
 These packets were captured on the server hosting `bitcoind`, but they show how the data is transmitted over the network.

-Note that in the above block `YWxpY2U6cGFzc3dvcmQxMjM=` base64 decodes to alice:password123.
+Note that in the above block `YWxpY2U6cGFzc3dvcmQxMjM=` represents the base64 encoded user:password combination - in this case, `alice:password123`.
+This is __not encrypted__ - it's simply a base64 representation of the ASCII characters.
+See for yourself by [decoding here][7].
 Obviously this is a security vulnerability - an eavesdropper can easily determine the user name and password.

 In the case of basic HTTP authentication like this, the [connection is not secure][5] unless the exchange takes place over HTTPS(TLS).